PrathamDwivedi27/SQL_commands/Commands.md

-// To get starts with or ends with
+-To get starts with or ends with
-//it means starts with s
+-it means starts with s
 ```sql
 SELECT *
 FROM student